baskararestu/transfer-money-api/README.md

 - GORM - ORM (Object-Relational Mapping) library for working with databases in Go.
 - PostgreSQL - Database management system for storing user and transaction data.

-## License
+## Disclaimer

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free and open for everyone to use, modify, and distribute.
+There are no specific licenses associated with this project.